Pega Cloud Services networking details

 This option supports secure internet access for all user traffic, such as hosted applications and Dev Studio, as well as integration services traffic.

 For private network connectivity, several private access services for connection traffic are available.Internet plus private connection

 This option includes secure internet access for all user traffic, as described above, as well as the option to have private access services to your private network for all inbound and outbound traffic.

-Each client environment within the client VPC supports a series of Pegasystems application computing resources.
+Each client environment within your Pega Cloud Services virtual space supports a series of Pegasystems application computing resources.
 You can connect to each application with a public IP address and a private IP address.
 During the client onboarding delivery process, Pega Cloud disables inbound traffic (client to Pega Cloud environment) by default and only enables inbound traffic based on your application needs.
 Pegasystems allows all outbound traffic (Pega Cloud environment to client) for each instance by default.

 In your Pega Cloud environment, your connections originate from a pool using three static source IP addresses to connect to your enterprise network.
 This highly available connection system offers a secure, flexible, and scalable way to integrate with your enterprise network.
 All environments in your Pega Cloud environment share from this pool of static source IP addresses.

-For the best experience with your Pega VPC, use an entirely public connection topology with encryption.
-Connections that rely on an entirely public connection topology offer the most flexibility for:
+For the best experience with your Pega Cloud Services virtual space, use an entirely public connection topology with encryption.
+Connections that rely on an entirely public connection topology offer the most flexibility for the following use cases: